 TONGJI UNIVERSITY, SHANGHAI, CHINA

-A dual degree program is offered by Tongji University in Shanghai, China and CAP that enables students to focus on landscape architecture in a variety of public and private environments.
-This prestigious program is unique for MLA students in the United States.
-Selected MLA students from CU Denver spend two semesters at Tongji University and MLA students from Tongji spend two semesters at CU Denver in a direct one-to-one student exchange.
-Students who participate in the program take rigorous courses, write a thesis, and participate in an internship experience; they graduate with MLA degrees from both CU Denver and Tongji University and enter the workforce with valuable international experience and connections.
+An exchange program with Tongji University in Shanghai, China, enables students to focus on landscape architecture in a variety of public and private environments.
+Selected MLA students from CU Denver may spend up to two semesters at Tongji University and MLA students from Tongji may spend up to two semesters at CU Denver.
+Students who participate in the program take rigorous courses and may participate in an internship experience; they enter the workforce with valuable international experience and connections.

 DAR AL-HEKMA UNIVERSITY, KINGDOM OF SAUDI ARABIA

 When it comes to sustainability, students and faculty in cities seven thousand miles and an ocean apart—Jeddah, the Kingdom of Saudi Arabia, and Denver, Colorado—share remarkably similar goals.
 At Dar Al-Hekma University and CAP, students and faculty must develop design solutions for their neighborhoods and cities located in high desert climates, addressing issues of urban sprawl, population growth, water usage, and the protection of fragile eco-systems.

 Together, they are finding those solutions through a shared design studio and the attention of Zuhair Fayez, alumnus of CAP and president of the largest architecture/engineering/management firm in Saudi Arabia.
 Fayez noted that he appreciates the top-quality education that he received from the University of Colorado, and he enjoys giving back to the world of education.